top of page

 Natural bleaching

 At IndiDye® we strive to optimize every step of the dyeing process.
 This is why we also offer the option of clay bleaching.
 Clay bleaching is a process where we use natural mineral rich clay to bleach fibres or yarns.
-The process uses significantly less water than traditional chlorine-based bleaching and we recycle 90% of the water in the process.
-In addition, the bleached fibres and yarns are free from hypochlorous acids and other hazardous chemicals.
+The process uses significantly less water than traditional bleaching, we recycle 90% of the water in the process, and there are no hazardous chemicals.

 The IndiDye® Clay White bleaching process reaches a Hunter whiteness level of 95-96.

-We can bleach raw fibres before dyeing and the raw undyed fibres that goes into the blend when spinning the mélange yarns.
+We can bleach raw fibres before dyeing and the raw undyed fibres that go into the blend when spinning the mélange yarns.
 We also offer the option to bleach yarns for white end products.

 ClayWhite_SS_transparent.jpg